-Intro to Social Media
+Introduction to Social Media

 Students will explore the possibilities and limitations of social media and will have hands-on experience with several forms of social media technology, such as Facebook.
 Students will learn the ins and outs of such social media platforms and how to use them in multiple ways-personally, academically, and professionally.
-This course counts in all UVA Jump Start 2.0 pathways.